lzclink/Link-BNDS/README.md

 Want to work in Statistics-related industries, Game Industry or Computer Animation Industry.

-Want to join CDPR; re-make or re-master Cyberpunk 2077

 Senior Member in BNDS Mathematical Modelling Lab, Seminar, and Club.
 Winner of Oustanding Award @ International Mathematical Modelling Contests (IMMC) (The 8th Annual)

 Found and Operate our Subtitle and Sinicization Club, work with ASPT and BNDS Aviation Enthusiasts Club.